 - Never changing appearance.

-Expecting your partner to always know what you are thinking and feeling is usually impossible.
+Expecting your partner to always know what you are tthinking and feeling is impossible and can lead your partner into the dangerous trap of constantly overthinking.
 Instead, provide context by sharing your emotions and your perception of the event to guide more productive conversations.
 When this expectation arises, consider whether there is an underlying need for connection and support that can be addressed through a discussion regarding greater consideration for each other.

 Similar to mind reading, expecting your partner to provide comfort at every occasion may set them up for failure.
 Self-soothe to avoid stonewalling and emotionally draining your partner which can lead to resentment or withdrawal from interactions.
 Consider using coping strategies and other supports when your significant other is temporarily unavailable and process the experience with them later.

 4) No friends of the sex they are attracted to

 If you expect your partner to end friendships with people of the sex they are attracted to without clear suspicion of infidelity, this may create a hostile environment that can be conducive to negative sentiments including resentment.
 Consider exploring your fears and identifying if these can be resolved by building trust, commitment, attunement, or respect and admiration in the relationship.